James Morgan Pryse argued that the Apocalypse is a book of spiritual development, and not prophetic history.

 The first edition was published in 1910, and contains four chapters:

 (i.)
 The Key to the Gnosis;

 (iv.)
 The Initiation of Iâonnês; including copious illustrations.

 James Morgan Pryse’s translations, he says are not based on his peculiarities.
 While differing from the authorised version, they are based broadly on the Greek.
 It demonstrates how the ablest scholars and theologians in the ranks of the orthodox have failed to disrobe the heavy veil of “Revelations.”

-While doing this, James M. Pryse showed, at first theologians and priests took the book as a historical account, then finding no account in history of it, then interpreted as history of the future (prophecy); but it is purely allegorical and mystical.
+While doing this, James M. Pryse showed, at first theologians and priests took the book as a historical account, then finding no account in history of it.
+Then, they interpreted it as history of the future (prophecy), but it is purely allegorical and mystical.